 - Python as my general purpose scripting language

 - Google Refine for some data cleansing tasks

 - Tableau Public for the actual visualization

-In the case of Tax data, the search engine returns something like that:
+In the case of tax data, the search engine returns something like this:

 There is one file per "département" and "région" (~county/state), each containing data at city level.
 That's more than 120 Excel files to download.
 Download each file and consolidating manually their content into one dataset would take too long, so let's have some Python fun instead :